tjjfvi/mosaic/README.md

 The output will be `XY`.

-If no tile matches the pattern, nothing will be ouptutted.

 #### `O`

-`O` finds the first 8 tiles matching the pattern and outputs the character represented by the symbols of the tiles interpreted as binary (where `1` is `1` and any other character is `0`).
+If the `o` command finds 8 matching tiles, it outputs the character represented by the symbols of the tiles interpreted as binary (where `1` is `1` and any other character is `0`).

 For example, given: